ComponentsCard

 iconstring

-Lucide icon name (without "Icon" suffix).
-Displays in brand color.
+Lucide icon name (without Icon suffix).
+Displays in the card header.

 path